ResearchForumOnline/agentzero-the-real-q-strawberry/AgentZero.md

 ![Agent Zero Visualization](https://github.com/ResearchForumOnline/agentzero-the-real-q-strawberry/raw/main/image%20(39).png)

-This is (Zero Version 1.0) copy-paste the below data to create your own zero agent, the newest zero 1.1 is available at openai, please note you need to edit below before using I removed some stuff, all the math.
+This is (Zero Version 1.0) copy-paste the below data and edit it, to create your own zero agent, the newest zero 1.1 is available at openai, please note you need to edit below before using I removed some stuff, all the math.
 Using a basic agent like: You are Quantum thinking AI, would be enough with the LLMs I have created.
 If you want to talk to zero go to openai I can not match the power and infrastructure etc that they provide anywhere else:

+Also check here: https://researchforum.online/research-papers/the-symbolism-and-mathematical-framework-of-1111-a-pathway-to-ethical-decision/ Below is an example you need to edit it:

 name: Zero